 \section{Conclusion}

 In this work, we propose \acron to preserve task availability and system-wide run-time integrity.
 By ensuring that only the offending task is prevented from executing, \acron enables non-offending critical real-time tasks to continue executing.
-We designed, implemented, and evaluated a formally verified and open-source prototype of \acron~\cite{repo}, finding that its design has reasonable costs, incurring no runtime overhead while imposing minimal hardware and performance overheads.
+We designed, implemented, and evaluated a formally verified and open-source prototype of \acron~\footnote{To be made public after peer review}, finding that its design has reasonable costs, incurring no runtime overhead while imposing minimal hardware and performance overheads.